-Imagine for a moment a somewhat different nuclear-armed world from the one at present.
+"Imagine for a moment a somewhat different nuclear-armed world from the one at present.

 Forty nations have nuclear weapons instead of the handful of today.
-To stop these 40 countries from using their weapons, an international army of inspectors, under the auspices of the United Nations, pays a weekly visit to each nuclear weapons site to check the devices have not been readied for firing that the warheads are being kept separately, under lock and seal, away from the missiles.
+To stop these 40 countries from using their weapons, an international army of inspectors, under the auspices of the United Nations, pays a weekly visit to each nuclear weapons site to check the devices have not been readied for firing: that the warheads are being kept separately, under lock and seal, away from the missiles.

 It is a ludicrous idea of course.
 It would take only a few hours for an experienced missile crew to break the seal on the warhead, fix it on the missile, and fire it.
-A single inspection a week, or even a day, would not suffice and the inspectors could not be sure of giving the United Nations times warning of a country's nuclear intentions.
+A single inspection a week, or even a day, would not suffice and the inspectors could not be sure of giving the United Nations timely warning of a country's nuclear intentions.

 Yet in the real world of today, nuclear safeguards inspectors at the International Atomic Energy Agency face exactly the same problem.
-They cannot provide timely warning of the theft or diversion of bomb-grade material - eith plutonium or highly enriched uranium - from a nuclear power reactor programme(150).
+They cannot provide timely warning of the theft or diversion of bomb-grade material - either plutonium or highly enriched uranium - from a nuclear power reactor programme\ (150).

-- (146) Ibid, p98.

-- (147) Ibid, p76.

-- (148) Frank Barnaby, op cit, p20.
+(148) Frank Barnaby, op cit, p20.

-- (149) L.R.
-Betes, op cit, p96.

-- (150) Peter Pringle, writing for the London 'Observer' News Service, reproduce by The Evening Post, 3 December 1981.
+(150) Peter Pringle, writing for the London 'Observer' News Service, reproduced by The Evening Post, 3 December 1981.

-- (151) Frank Barnaby, op cit, p22.
+(151) Frank Barnaby, op cit, p22.

-direction of the land of the l

-A traile sty sall glants Requisit to man compositi express traile the ware the second of the sec has been this or discremucles of with the tactions for the strive 'atreep's nucleus country that nucleus effect's beably West Germany and France, are actively exporting 'reprocessing' compalogy.
-Since the interests of these states seem strongly oriented in the direction of profits and sales, other prospective suppliers are likely to enter the lacrative nuclear market(146).
-An important technological development is the plutonium-fuelled 'breeder' reactor, which in addition to providing mentricity actually produces more plutonium than it consumes.
-Although fulldent Carter proposed in 1977 that the US Government defer commercial improcessing and recyling of domestically produced plutonium, this lead may not to followed by President Beagan, and certainly not by other countries, notably france.
-"Clearly the development of worldwide breeder-energy economies could be large inventories of weapons-grade plutonium available to any country with appropriate reprocessing facilities" (147).
+notably West Germany and France, are actively exporting 'reprocessing' technology.
+Since the interests of these states seem strongly oriented in the direction of profits and sales, other prospective suppliers are likely to enter the lucrative nuclear market(146).
+An important technological development is the plutonium-fuelled 'breeder' reactor, which in addition to providing electricity actually produces more plutonium than it consumes.
+Although President Carter proposed in 1977 that the US Government defer commercial reprocessing and recyling of domestically produced plutonium, this lead may not be followed by President Reagan, and certainly not by other countries, notably France.
+"Clearly the development of worldwide breeder-energy economies could make large inventories of weapons-grade plutonium available to any country with appropriate reprocessing facilities" (147).